freenandes/topo-da-mente/content/note/driving.md

 I decided to enter.
 It was too loud and too hot.

-Pieces of dialogs were invading me and none made sense.
+Pieces of dialog were invading me, and none made sense.
 They were entangled and smudged.

 My brain stopped processing at a certain point, and the voices became only a drone.

 It was… cozy.
 I was not sure if I was panicking or if I was enjoying the background sound.

-Went directly to the espresso counter.
+I went directly to the espresso counter.
 Someone else was there.

-They looked at me and I felt ashamed.
+They looked at me, and I felt ashamed.
 I was not brave enough to deal with my feelings.

 I just looked straight.

 “You want sugar?”

 They couldn’t care less.
-They were looking at someone else they knew, behind me.
+They were looking at someone else they knew behind me.
 “Yes!
 One packet’s enough”.

 I felt a heat.
 I was on the verge of being taken by an ambulance.